From left: Members Michael J. Callahan, Linda Beebe, Edward Favre, President Emma Petrie Barcelona and Vice President Betsy Bergen Shaughnessy.

-In Lakewood, the Board of Education usually holds two (2) Regular Board Meetings per month.
+In Lakewood, the Board of Education usually holds two regular Board meetings per month.
 These meetings are usually held on the first and third Monday of each month, but the Board can change meeting dates, times and locations.
-Regular Board Meetings have an agenda prepared in advance and sent to each Board Member.
+Regular Board meetings have an agenda prepared in advance and sent to each Board member.
 This agenda is also circulated to media and any other interested parties.
 The Board usually reviews all items at the first monthly meeting, but takes no action on most items.
 At the second monthly meeting, most items are acted upon by the Board.

 Special Board Meetings:

-Special Board Meetings can be called anytime by the President of the Board, the Treasurer of the School District, or by two (2) members of the Board.
+Special Board meetings can be called anytime by the President of the Board, the Treasurer of the School District, or by two members of the Board.
 The agenda as presented must be followed unless altered by the Presiding Officer.
-All Special Board Meetings are open to the public.
-Executive Sessions may be held to consider such items as personnel, purchase or sale of property, negotiations, conference with attorneys, details of security arrangements and matters required to be kept confidential by federal law.
+All special Board meetings are open to the public.
+Executive sessions may be held to consider such items as personnel, purchase or sale of property, negotiations, conference with attorneys, details of security arrangements and matters required to be kept confidential by federal law.

 Emergency Board Meetings: